Advanced Nursing Education Workforce (ANEW) Scholarship

 An APRN Scholarship for Nursing Leadership in Underserved Communities

-Additionally, the UofL School of Nursing guarantees clinical placements with licensed preceptors in health provider shortage areas (HPSAs) or medically underserved areas/populations (MUA/P) for all graduate students and will provide staff support to secure such placements.
+- Guaranteed clinical placements with licensed preceptors in health provider shortage areas (HPSAs) or medically underserved areas/populations (MUA/P) and staff support to secure such placements

-- Applicants must have achieved a Bachelor of Science in Nursing (BSN) and be enrolled or plan to enroll in graduate study full-time to be considered for awards.
-Full-time is defined as enrolling in a minimum of 9 credit hours in each of the fall and spring terms.
+- Enrolling or plan to enroll in full-time graduate study.
+Full-time is defined as a minimum of 9 credit hours in each of the fall and spring semesters.
 Part-time students are eligible only in their final year of study.

-- Recipients are expected to seek employment in rural and/or urban underserved areas upon completion of the program and must agree to share employment information with the School of Nursing for at least 1 year post-graduation.
+- Agree to share employment information with the School of Nursing for at least 1 year post-graduation

 Application Deadlines